Table of Contents

 3 qualities of a powerful core message

-When creating your message, you want to make sure it reflects these three qualities:
+When creating your core marketing message, you want to make sure it reflects these three qualities:

 Common challenges when it comes to defining your core message